No-one should live in fear of abuse.

 Abuse takes many forms

-But these are just some examples.
-Whatever form it takes, abuse should never be justified as ‘an act of love’ or dismissed as ‘harmless fun’.
-Any behaviour that embarrasses, demeans, frightens or distresses women and girls is abuse.
-And it has to stop.
+Whatever form it takes, abuse is never justified.
+Any behaviour that demeans, frightens or distresses is abuse.
+It has to stop.

 Knowing what abuse is helps us all recognise it when it happens.
-So we can all do our bit to keep women and girls safe.
+We can all do something to keep women and girls safe.

-You don’t have to deal with this alone.
-And it’s never your fault.
-Find out what support there is to help you.
+You don’t have to deal with this alone, and it’s never your fault.
+Find out what support is available to help you.

 Reporting violence and abuse